 What could he possibly do?
 He could run upstairs and grab his rifle from the gun cabinet, but as terrified and shaky as he was, he wouldn’t dare fire a shot at the thing as long as it held onto Hunter.
 Same scenario if he tried throwing anything at it.
-If he missed and hit his son, injuring him, he would never be able to forgive himself.
+If he missed and hit his son, injuring him, he could never forgive himself.

-Rushing to the fireplace, he reached inside the chute and slammed the flue shut because he damn sure wasn’t going to give another one the opportunity to get inside.
+Rushing to the fireplace, he reached inside the chute and slammed the flue shut because he damn sure wouldn’t give another one the opportunity to get inside.

 “LET GO OF MY SON!”
 Bess screamed, jumping up and trying to grab onto Hunger’s legs as the creature flew overhead.

-With the fireplace poker, Rick swung hard and heavy at the bat-thing as it flew past him, striking it forcefully across its legs.
-The beast screeched vociferously, not out of pain, but red-hot anger at its assailant, dropping Hunter to the floor and turning its fury on Rick.
+With the fireplace poker, Rick swung hard at the bat-thing as it flew past him, slamming it across its legs.
+The beast screeched vociferously, not out of pain, but extreme anger at its assailant, dropping Hunter to the floor and turning its fury on Rick.